A list of some amazing day trips from Madrid, the capital of Spain.

 The walls are bordered by two towering medieval gates as well, the Puerta del Alcazar and the Puerta de San Vicente.

-There aren’t many other attractions in Ávila, so you only need a couple hours at most.
+There aren’t many other attractions in Ávila, so you only need a couple of hours at most.

 That’s why day trips from Madrid often combine Ávila with another neighboring city like Salamanca or Segovia.